 The importance of this indicator becomes especially clear in the heated debate around the effect of vacant homes on housing affordability.
 Started by an OECD report that was based on StatCan’s 2016 findings, the debate has some analysts claiming that empty homes contribute to the erosion of home affordability, while others believe this indicator is irrelevant.

-Whether they’re new condos that just hit the market, vacation and secondary homes, underused investment properties or even rentals between successive tenants, Canada’s “ghost homes” may be a point of contention — but they’re a worthwhile one.
-As places that don’t have a usual resident (yet), the existence of vacant dwellings may — depending on the local context —help inform various housing policies.
+Whether they’re new condos that just hit the market, vacation and secondary homes, underused investment properties or even rentals between successive tenants, Point2 analysts discovered that Canada’s “ghost homes” may be a point of contention.
+However, tackling the matter is worthwhile.
+As places that don’t have a usual resident (yet), the existence of vacant dwellings may — depending on the local context — help inform various housing policies.

 That’s because the number of private dwellings that are not occupied by usual residents in Canada hovers around 1.3 million, according to the most recent Statistics Canada figures.
 However, while 2021 numbers are still pretty high, they have dropped since the previous Census.
 What’s more, the national vacancy rate in Canada is falling for the first time in 20 years.